jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 #### Custom Pod Autoscaler Custom Resource

-A custom resource in Kubernetes is an extension of the Kubernetes API that allows a short hand for quickly installing/deploying resources.
+A custom resource in K8s is an extension of the K8s API that allows a short hand for quickly installing/deploying resources.
 CPAs are set up as a custom resource on the cluster.
 The custom resource allows users to define a CPA in a concise way, allowing for quick and easy install.

 #### Custom Pod Autoscaler Controller

-A controller in Kubernetes is the implementation of the custom resource API, allowing logic to be written for creation/updating/deleting custom resources.
+A controller in K8s is the implementation of the custom resource API, allowing logic to be written for creation/updating/deleting custom resources.
-Paired with the idea that the CPA is a custom resource is the use of a controller in Kubernetes to allow implementation of logic for managing CPAs.
+Paired with the idea that the CPA is a custom resource is the use of a controller in K8s to allow implementation of logic for managing CPAs.

 The controller handles provisioning the following:

 - A single pod deployment to run the CPA in.
-- A service account for the CPA to use when interacting with the Kubernetes API.
+- A service account for the CPA to use when interacting with the K8s API.
 - A role binding describing the required API access for the CPA.
 - A role to tie the service account to the role binding.
 - Deploying these to the correct namespace.